-Top Ten Best Metal Drummers
+Top 10 Best Metal Drummers of All Time

-It is such an amazing feeling to click on a best metal drummers list and see your favourite at number 1.
-Mike has done so much for me in my personal life (in his work and perseverance in Dream Theater and how much Dream Theater has done for me) and in my drumming, I would be nowhere near as good as I am now without Mike, his drumming inspired me not only to play drums but to enjoy it.
-Every time I play Octavarium, yes the whole thing on the drums there is just something about it which is just incredible.
-His drumming and personality has so much energy and flamboyance that without him, Dream Theater were never the same.
-I love Mike Manginis playing but he lacks that extra element that Mike Portnoy brang to the band.
-Absolutely number 1
+It is such an amazing feeling to click on a best metal drummers list and see your favorite at number 1.
+Mike has done so much for me in my personal life, through his work and perseverance in Dream Theater, and how much Dream Theater has done for me.
+In my drumming, I would be nowhere near as good as I am now without Mike.
+His drumming inspired me not only to play drums but also to enjoy it.

 1. Mike Portnoy (Dream Theater)